paypal/paypal-checkout-components/README.md

 - Do you have your own **standalone checkout button** and you only want to use the PayPal Checkout flow?
 If so you should use the [**PayPal Checkout**](./docs/checkout.md) component, which opens up the PayPal Checkout flow on-demand, when you decide.

+- Do you have a mark integration?
+In this case, you should look at the [Mark Integration](./docs/mark.md) docs to decide how best to integrate PayPal Checkout

 ## Usage

 1. Add `checkout.v4.js` to your page: